Well, you're in the right place, because this is everything you need to know about the proprietary storage cards for the consoles.

 What is the Xbox Storage Expansion Card?

 The big difference is that the Storage Expansion Card is the same format as the internal storage.
 That format is a custom NVMe and specifically, it's PCIe 4.
-NVMe is a storage format popular with gamers for gaming PCs, because it offers blistering speed.
-Being PCIe 4 also means it is high bandwidth and that's in place to support the high performance promised by the new Xbox models.
+NVMe is a storage format popular with PC gamers because it offers blistering speed.
+Being PCIe 4 also means it is high bandwidth and that's in place to support the high performance promised by the new Xbox Series models.

 This means you'll be able to expand the storage of either your Xbox Series X or Series S just by plugging the right card into the back your new console, so it's an instant upgrade, without the need to get out a screwdriver, or even a USB cable.

-Microsoft is working with Seagate on this storage card and at the moment it's not known if there will be other third-party cards available.
+Microsoft has worked with Seagate on this storage card and at the moment it's not known if there will be other third-party cards available.